Evolutionary dynamics of time-resolved social interactions: Evolution of Cooperation in Time-varying Networks

 To evaluate the degree of cooperation obtained for a given value of the strategy update interval $\Delta t$ and a pair of values $(T,S)$, we compute the average fraction of cooperators $\langle C(T,S)_{\Delta t} \rangle$:

-where $N_c^i$ is the number of cooperators found at time $i\cdot\Delta t$ and $Q$ is the total number of rounds played.
-In general, we set $Q$ large enough to guarantee that the system reaches a stationary state.
+where $N_c^i$ is the number of cooperators found at time $i\,\Delta t$ and $Q$ is the total number of rounds played.
+In general, we set $Q$ large enough to guarantee that the system reaches a stationary state in which the level of cooperation remains roughly constant.

 We have simulated the system using different values of $\Delta t$.
-Notice that for smaller value of $\Delta t$ the time-scale of strategy update is comparable with that of the graph evolution, while when $\Delta t$ is equal to the entire observation period $ M \tau$ the game is effectively played on a static topology, namely the weighted aggregated graph corresponding to the whole observation interval.
-We focus here on the top panels of Fig.~\ref{fig2} and Fig.~\ref{fig3}, where we show how the average fraction of cooperators depends on the parameters $S$ and $T$ and on the length $\Delta t$ of the strategy update interval.
-We considered six values of $\Delta t$ for the MIT Reality Mining data set, from $\Delta t=1$ hour up to the whole observation interval, and eight values for INFOCOM'06, ranging from minutes up to the aggregate network.
+Notice that for smaller value of $\Delta t$, the time scale of the strategy update is comparable with that of the graph evolution, while when $\Delta t$ is equal to the entire observation period $ M \tau$ the game is effectively played on a static topology, namely the weighted aggregated graph corresponding to the whole observation interval.
+We focus now on the top panels of Figs.~\ref{fig2} and \ref{fig3}, where we show how the average fraction of cooperators depends on the parameters $S$ and $T$ and on the length $\Delta t$ of the strategy update interval.
+We considered six values of $\Delta t$ for the MIT data set, from $\Delta t=1$ hour up to the whole observation interval, and eight values for INFOCOM'06, ranging from minutes up to the aggregate network.

-At first glance, we notice that the rightmost diagrams in both figures, which correspond to $\Delta t=M\tau$, are in perfect agreement with the results about evolutionary games played on static topologies reported in the literature (see {\em e.g.}~\cite{pachpnas,anxorev}).
-If we look at the cooperation diagrams obtained by increasing the value of $\Delta t$ in the original sequences of graphs (top panels of Fig.~\ref{fig2} and Fig.~\ref{fig3}), we notice that, for any pair $(T,S)$, a larger update interval corresponds to a higher fraction of cooperators.
-In particular, for MIT Reality Mining (Fig.~\ref{fig2}) the fraction of cooperators increases up until $\Delta t=2$ months, after which the cooperation diagram is practically indistinguishable from that obtained on the static aggregated graph.
-For INFOCOM'06, instead, a strategy update interval larger than $2$ hours already produces a cooperation diagram similar to that obtained in the aggregated graph.
-These results indicate that defectors actually take advantage from the volatility of edges, and that cooperation can emerge only if the strategy update interval is large enough.
-We will check this issue later in section \ref{secd}.
+At first glance, we notice that the rightmost diagrams in both figures, which correspond to $\Delta t=M\tau$, are in perfect agreement with the results of evolutionary games played on static topologies reported in the literature (see, {\em e.g.},~\cite{pachpnas,anxorev}).
+If we look at the cooperation diagrams obtained by increasing the value of $\Delta t$ in the original sequences of graphs (top panels of Figs.~\ref{fig2} and \ref{fig3}), we notice an increase of the area of the red region, which corresponds to configurations in which 100\% of the nodes are cooperators at the stationary state.
+In particular, for MIT Reality Mining (Fig.~\ref{fig2}), the fraction of cooperators increases up until $\Delta t=2$ months, after which the cooperation diagram is practically indistinguishable from that obtained on the static aggregated graph.